Ana280998/ana_bettschen-dtl-25/README.md

 which will be this one:
 API_BASE_URL=https://openrouter.ai/api/v1
 OPENROUTER_TOKEN=(here was written my api-key)
+The important part here is not to share the API_KEY it can be dangerous.

 -Run locally
 In the next step I had to install dependencies with the following values: